opea-project/GenAIEval/evals/evaluation/crag_eval/README.md

 ```

 ## Run CRAG benchmark
-Once you have your agent system up and running, you can follow the steps below to run the benchmark.
+Once you have your agent system up and running, the next step is to generate answers with agent.
-1. Generate answers with agent
 Change the variables in the script below and run the script.
 By default, it will run a sampled set of queries in music domain.
 ```
 cd $WORKDIR/GenAIEval/evals/evaluation/crag_eval/run_benchmark
 bash run_generate_answer.sh
 ```

-2. Use LLM-as-judge to grade the answers
+## Use LLM-as-judge to grade the answers
-First, in another terminal, launch llm endpoint with HF TGI
+1. Launch llm endpoint with HF TGI: in another terminal, run the command below.
+By default, `meta-llama/Meta-Llama-3-70B-Instruct` is used as the LLM judge.
 ```
 cd llm_judge
 bash launch_llm_judge_endpoint.sh
 ```
-Validate that the llm endpoint is working properly.
+2. Validate that the llm endpoint is working properly.
 ```
 export host_ip=$(hostname -I | awk '{print $1}')
 curl ${host_ip}:8085/generate_stream \